pmem/pmdk/doc/libpmemobj/pmemobj_action.3.md

 The publication is fail-safe atomic in the scope of the entire collection of actions, but the number of said actions is limited by *POBJ_MAX_ACTIONS* constant.
-If a program exists without publishing the actions, or the actions are canceled, any resources reserved by those actions are released and placed back in the pool.
+If a program exits without publishing the actions, or the actions are canceled, any resources reserved by those actions are released and placed back in the pool.